apache/skywalking-website/docs/events/README.md

 # SkyWalking Events

+## Welcome Jinlin Fu as new committer
+###### Jan.
+10th, 2019
+Jinlin Fu has contributed 4 new plugins, including gson, activemq, rabbitmq and canal, which made SkyWalking supporting all mainstream OSS MQ.
+Also provide several documents and bug fixes.
+The SkyWalking PPMC based on these, promote him as new committer.
+Welcome on board.

 ## Release Apache SkyWalking APM 6.0.0-beta
 ###### Dec 25th, 2018
 6.0.0-beta release.
 Go to [downloads](/downloads) page to find release tars.